asahapde/HerbalSite-promo-site/README.md

-# HerbalSite-promo-site
+# Plantify-promo-site
-Website to promote the Herbal Site app created during the Shell Hacks 2020 Hackathon
+Website to promote the Plantify app created during the Shell Hacks 2020 Hackathon